loonwerks/CASE/TA5/unit-tests/AADL/testepmon/readme.md

 ![arch](diagrams/arch.png)

 This example illustrates how AADL event data ports are represented using seL4 artifacts.
-AADL event data ports (and associated connections between ports) are used to model one-way queued data transfer between components.
-Intuitively, a component with an AADL out event data port can write values into the port; a component with an AADL in event data port can read values from the port.
-As specified by AADL semantics, arrival of an event on an in event data port may trigger a dispatch of the consuming thread.
-Therefore, AADL threads that have in event data ports are time-triggered (declared with PERIODIC AADL dispatch mode) or event-triggered (declared with a SPORADIC AADL dispatch mode and dispatched upon arrival of information on an AADL event or event data port).
-A typical computation pattern is that when a thread is dispatched via a time-trigger or event-trigger, it will then make calls from the user code to read the current values of data ports.
-AADL properties can be attached to ports/connections to indicate latency bounds on propagation of values from out data ports to connected in ports (scheduling of threads/communication necessary to achieve these bounds is outside the scope of CASE).
+AADL event data ports (and associated connections between ports) are used to model one-way queued message passing between components.
+Intuitively, a component with an AADL out event data port can send a message out of the port; a component with an AADL in event data port can retrieve messages from the queue associated with the port (each incoming event data port has a distinct queue/buffer).
+As specified by AADL semantics, arrival of an event on an in event data port can be set to trigger a dispatch of the consuming thread.
+Therefore, AADL threads that have in event data ports are typically event-triggered (declared with a SPORADIC AADL dispatch mode and dispatched upon arrival of information on an AADL event or event data port).
+With a SPORADIC dispatch mode, a minimum separation time between event arrivals is also specified.
+Messages arriving before the minimum interval expires are dropped (providing some protection from denial of service situations where incoming messages may flood a component).
+A typical computation pattern is that when a thread is dispatched via event arrival, it will process the payload from the incoming message and also make calls from the user code to read the current values of data ports.
+The user code action of sending a message out an event data port is always non-blocking; if a receiving component’s message queue is full, a message is dropped according to a policy specified as a property in the model on the input port (e.g., drop newest message, drop oldest message, etc.)  AADL properties can be attached to ports/connections to indicate latency bounds on propagation of messages from out event data ports to connected in ports (scheduling of threads/communication necessary to achieve these bounds is outside the scope of CASE).
+A variety of AADL properties can be used to state priorities regarding which input event data ports within a component trigger the dispatching of the thread.

 Components can have any number of out event data ports and in event data ports.
 This example represents a simple producer-consumer pattern, with a single out event data port on the